Irish poets, like Yeats and Heaney, incorporate the rich Celtic tradition and the distinct Irish landscape into their verses.

 ‘Winterisation’ subtly weaves the processes of preparing for winter and steeling oneself for news of bereavement.

-like smoke from a bush fire.
+Halloween at the caravan.
+All along the strand sand is rearing up like smoke from a bush fire.

 ‘As it Should Be’ is a powerful and telling satirical take on the violence that plagued Northern Ireland for decades.